 Online registration closes on Friday at midnight, no race day registration, but in-person registration is available at packet pick up sessions.

 No race day registration.

 Awards and Goodies

 All finishers receive medals.
 Handcrafted trophies designed by local artist Marvin Toya for the top Overall and Master’s Male and Female winners.
 Awards for 1st, 2nd and 3rd place by age group.
-Goody bags and t-shirt at packet pick-up.
-Your choice of a water bottle or mug.
+T-shirt and a waterbottle or Mountain Man Mug at packet pick-up.
 Post-race snacks and food.

 This is a USAT sanctioned event.
 You must be an annual member and have your membership card with you OR pay a one-day event fee of $15 at packet pickup.You may also purchase it on line through USAT an annual membership.

 USA Triathlon offers an Adult ($50) and Youth ($10) Annual Membership.
 This 12 month membership eliminates the requirement to purchase one-day memberships for any USA Triathlon sanctioned event and comes with exclusive sponsor discounts from USA Triathlon Partners.
 You can purchase annual memberships when you register, or separately through USAT.